 Yeast Infections can easily aggravate the skin resulting in pain during intercourse.
 Thrush stems from a pathogenic infection in the gut such as overactive candida, SIBO, or other nasties that needs to be nuked.
 While doing a gut bacteria detox (available on my website) you can simultaneously use natural vaginal peccaries containing tea tree oil to kill off the thrush.
 Once it is gone you can switch to a vaginal peccary with special vaginal probiotics to re-inoculate your microbiome.
 Switching to an organic low carbohydrate eating style (not ketogenic this is far too low and can harm women’s hormones), that includes fermented vegetables such as sauerkraut, will help to prevent a reoccurrence of yeast infections and other related issues.
 Apart from sugars and refined carbohydrates, the contraceptive pill and antibiotics are the other big culprits in disrupting gut bacteria and activating yeast infections.

 Bacterial vaginosis is a bacterial infection that can have symptoms such as discharge and itching around the vulva or vagina may develop, but it can be symptomless.
-If left untreated bacterial vaginosis may affect fertility by causing pelvic inflammatory disease, read more here about the treatments available that can alleviate your pain and allow you to live a more comfortable life.
+If left untreated bacterial vaginosis may affect fertility by causing pelvic inflammatory disease.

 Pelvic inflammatory disease (PID) is an infection of the female reproductive organs.
 It usually occurs when vaginal infections spread to your uterus, fallopian tubes or ovaries.
-Often there are no signs of symptoms that you have PID, if you have had unprotected sex it’s best to consider std screening at Pregnancy Resource Center.
+Often there are no signs of symptoms that you have PID.
 Common signs that do occur include pain in your lower abdomen and pelvis, heavy vaginal discharge with an unpleasant odour, abnormal uterine bleeding especially during or after intercourse or between menstrual cycles, pain or bleeding during intercourse, or painful or difficult urination.
 When severe, PID might cause fever, chills or severe lower abdominal or pelvic pain.
-If you have any chance of having PID get yourself checked at this obgyn hampton va as soon as possible, this condition can create permanent damage to your reproductive organs.
+Left untreated this condition can create permanent damage to your reproductive organs.

 Inflammatory and autoimmune conditions such as eczema and psoriasis on the vulva can be uncomfortable or painful during intercourse.
 A common skin irritation can be from cosmetic chemical exposure or from lichen sclerosus.